Insights and Updates

 Understanding the DSO Formula Components

-Net Revenue: This represents your total sales revenue minus any returns, allowances, and discounts during the same period.
-Using net revenue rather than gross revenue provides a more accurate picture of your actual sales performance.
+Net Revenue: Total sales minus returns, allowances, and discounts during the same period.
+Net revenue gives a more accurate picture of actual sales than gross revenue.

 How to Calculate DSO